kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 - **Roadmap** — the `capabilities` folder in the `community` repository for descriptions of our project areas, and GitHub issues with `Epic` and a given capability labels for the roadmap details
 - **Landing page** — the `content` folder in the `website` repository, including the banner, and the **Used by** section with Kyma adopters

-Before the website build, all this content is copied to the `website` repository by the [content loader](https://github.com/kyma-project/website/tree/master/tools/content-loader) — our own TypeScript tool we use for fetching content from various repositories and issue details from ZenHub and GitHub APIs.
+Before the website is built, all this content is copied to the `website` repository by the [content loader](https://github.com/kyma-project/website/tree/master/tools/content-loader) — our own TypeScript tool we use for fetching content from various repositories and getting issue details from ZenHub and GitHub APIs.

 ## Build and deployment process